8am Payment Solution User Guide

 You may only accept Payments using cards for bona fide legal commercial transactions for goods or services that are free of liens, claims, and encumbrances, and you may only use Network trademarks or service marks consistent with the Network Rules.
 You acknowledge that the Network Rules also limit your ability to discriminate by card type or charge surcharges for acceptance of cards, and you may only charge surcharges or convenience fees for your acceptance of cards in accordance with the Network Rules.

-When you accept card transactions, Network Rules specifically prohibit you from (i) providing cash refunds for a Payment on a credit card, unless required by Laws, (ii) accepting cash, its equivalent, or any other item of value for a Refund, (iii) acting as a Payment intermediary or aggregator, or otherwise reselling Payment Processing Services on behalf of others, (iv) submitting what you believe or know to be a fraudulent Payment, or (v) using Payment Processing Services in a manner that is an abuse of the Networks or a violation of the Network Rules.
+When you accept card Payments, Network Rules specifically prohibit you from (i) providing cash refunds for a Payment on a credit card, unless required by applicable law s, (ii) accepting cash, its equivalent, or any other item of value for a Refund, (iii) acting as a Payment intermediary or aggregator, or otherwise reselling Payment Processing Services on behalf of others, (iv) submitting what you believe or know to be a fraudulent Payment, or (v) using Payment Processing Services in a manner that is an abuse of the Networks or a violation of the Network Rules.

-If you misuse the Payment Processing Services for card Transactions or engage in activity the Networks identify as damaging to their brand, or if we are required to do so by the Network Rules, we may submit information about you, Representatives, your beneficial owners and principals, and other individuals associated with your 8am Account, to the MATCH terminated merchant listing maintained by Mastercard and accessed and updated by Visa and American Express, or to the Consortium Merchant Negative File maintained by Discover.
+If you misuse the Payment Processing Services for card Payments or engage in activity the Networks identify as damaging to their brand, or if we are required to do so by the Network Rules, we may submit information about you, Representatives, your beneficial owners and principals, and other individuals associated with your 8am Account, to industry-wide lists of terminated or high-risk merchants which may include but is not limited to MATCH, VMSS or the Merchant Negative File.
 Addition to one of these lists may result in your inability to accept Payments from cards.
-You understand and consent to our sharing this information and to the listing itself, and you will fully reimburse us for any losses we incur from third-party claims, and you waive your rights to bring any direct claims against us that result from such reporting.
+You understand and consent to our sharing this information and to the listing itself, and you waive your rights to bring any direct claims against us that result from such reporting.
+In addition, you will fully reimburse us for any losses we incur from third-party claims related to such reporting.
 Our reporting of information under this paragraph is separate from any other right that we may exercise under this Agreement, and we may separately terminate this Agreement or suspend your Account due to the misuse or damaging activity that caused us to make the report.

 A. Prohibited merchants